Interactive Experiment

 - Fast feedback (seconds, not minutes)

-- Panel app with sliders, toggles, and dropdown widgets
+- Marimo notebook with sliders, toggles, and dropdown widgets

 Out of scope: